mciwing/mciwing.github.io/docs/python/containers/list.md

 ???+ info

     In Python, index positions **start at 0**, not 1.
-This is true of most programming languages.
+This is true for most programming languages.
 If you’re receiving unexpected results, determine whether you are making a simple off-by-one error.